vchukwuma/Victor-s_portfolio/README.md

 ##  Project 1: Tableau User Story | Sales Performance Dashboard Analysis

+# Overview

 The purpose of the sales dashboard is to present an overview of sales metrics and trends to analyze year-over-year sales performance and understand sales trends.

 Key Requirements

-- KPI Overview
+- [x] KPI Overview

-  Display a summary of total sales, profits, and quantity for the current year and the previous year.
+- Display a summary of total sales, profits, and quantity for the current year and the previous year.

-- Sales Trends
+- [x] Sales Trends

-  Present the data for each KPI monthly for both the current year and the previous year.
+- Present the data for each KPI monthly for both the current year and the previous year.
-  Identify months with the highest and lowest sales and make them easy to recognize.
+- Identify months with the highest and lowest sales and make them easy to recognize.
-  Product Subcategory Comparison
+- Product Subcategory Comparison

-  Compare sales performance by different product subcategories for the current year and the previous year.
+- Compare sales performance by different product subcategories for the current year and the previous year.
-  Include a comparison of sales with profit.
+- Include a comparison of sales with profit.

-- Weekly Trends for Sales & Profit
+- [x] Weekly Trends for Sales & Profit

-  Present weekly sales and profit data for the current year.
+- Present weekly sales and profit data for the current year.
-  Display the average weekly values.
+- Display the average weekly values.
-  Highlight weeks that are above and below the average to draw attention to sales & profit performance.
+- Highlight weeks that are above and below the average to draw attention to sales & profit performance.

 ## Overview Of The Singular Dashboard Design